Corrected Aug. 11 — Aberdeen Auto Sales, not Affordable Auto Sales, was part of the deal

 Damon Gleason manages the Ford-Dodge-Chrysler-Jeep store in East Aberdeen.
 The 43-year-old said he began his career selling cars while in college, “I literally dropped out of college to sell cars.
 Well, I left Grays Harbor College and was in business class and I couldn’t get the money from (a local bank) so I wanted to come sell cars to raise $4,000 to $6,000 and ended up just loving selling cars and doing it from there on out.”
 He said being able to buy into the local company is a dream come true, “That hard work in a small town, integrity, honesty, and your values have allowed this to happen.
 Because if you’re not like that in a small community you’re not going to last.”

-Included in the deal is Affordable Auto Sales and the administrative offices in West Aberdeen.
+Included in the deal is Aberdeen Auto Sales and the administrative offices in West Aberdeen.

 Gleason says his goal is to maintain a great company, and a great partnership with Rich and Allen, “to keep the Harbor stable and keep the ownership local.”